refinedev/refine/documentation/blog/2023-09-20-next-ui-panel.md

 ## Conclusion

-As explained above, refine and NextUI come in handy when building data-intensive front-end applications such as dashboards and admin panels.
+As explained above, Refine and NextUI come in handy when building data-intensive front-end applications such as dashboards and admin panels.

-refine has the tools and packages to set up a modern front-end application within its ecosystem.
+Refine has the tools and packages to set up a modern front-end application within its ecosystem.

-You can easily add design systems and UI libraries such as Chakra UI, Material UI, Ant design, NextUI, and Mantine into a refine project.
+You can easily add design systems and UI libraries such as Chakra UI, Material UI, Ant design, NextUI, and Mantine into a Refine project.
 It also has a variety of packages for integrating modern cloud databases and live providers.

 NextUI is a React library for building accessible UIs fast.
 Internally, it uses Tailwind CSS and framer-motion.
-To use NextUI in a refine or any other React application, install and configure it as highlighted above.
+To use NextUI in a Refine or any other React application, install and configure it as highlighted above.

 ## Live CodeSandbox Example